Are you a skinny guy struggling to gain muscle? Then keep reading. Because today, I will share 25 powerful tips for hardgainers to build muscle mass.

-Mass gainers are like the jacked up version of protein shakes.
+Mass gainers are like the jacked-up version of protein shakes.

 The added carbs and fats provide valuable calories, in addition to the protein content.

 I only recommend you to use mass gainer shakes if you are really struggling with hitting your calorie targets.
-Mass gainers usually have lot’s of sugars, fats, and other unhealthy additives!
+Mass gainers usually have lots of sugars, fats, and other unhealthy additives!

-Read my other article for homemade mass gainer alternatives!
+You can also read my other article for homemade mass gainer alternatives!

 18. Calorie-Dense Foods Should Be In All Hardgainer Diets.

 Calorie-dense foods have high calories and low volumes.
 They are beneficial for hardgainers to build muscle by making it easier to consume a high number of calories and satisfy daily caloric targets.
 Calorie-dense foods include foods high in sugars, carbohydrates, and fats.